Overview: MCP in Cursor

 Reconnecting in 5 seconds...

-Cursor supports the "env" field in mcp.json, but there are caveats:
+Cursor supports the "env" field in mcp.json, but behavior differs from Claude Desktop in important ways:

 {